TAYLORED LANGUAGE SERVICE

 Collaboration with third parties or processors

-If data are disclosed or transferred to other individuals or entities (third parties) during processing, or they are granted access to such data by other means, this shall ensue only on the basis of your legally required consent, a legal obligation or for pursuing a legitimate interest.
+If data is disclosed or transferred to other individuals or entities (third parties) during processing, or they are granted access to such data by other means, this shall ensue only on the basis of your legally required consent, a legal obligation or for pursuing a legitimate interest.

 If a third party is appointed to process data for the purpose of managing an order, this shall take place on the basis of Article 28 GDPR.